A simple spiced mead with a hint of spice from cloves and cinnamon and slight tartness from Orange juice.

 1 sachet MJ M05 Mead yeast or MJ SN9 (Use only 1/4 of either yeast)

 1. Pour water into the pot and add all ingredients.
-Turn stove on warm and gently stir until all ingredients have dissolved.
-Once dissolved, funnel into a 4lt demijohn.
+Turn stove on warm and gently stir for about 10 mins ensuring all the honey has dissolved then funnel into a 4lt demijohn.

 2. Fill the rest of the demijohn with warm water, leaving 2cm of space at the top.
 Leave the mixture to reach room temperature, (15 – 26 degrees Celsius).
 Once it is at room temperature, shake the demijohn to aerate the mixture.